Facilities & Accessibility

 We are NEVER closed

 You can buy tickets when you arrive.
-But if you want to fast track entry in case there is a queue, pre-purchase your tickets online here.
+But if you pre-purchase online, your entry tickets are cheaper.
+Click here to pre-purchase your tickets online.